 Read the deeply personal and often hidden stories of 16 special men and women, including Vietnam veterans, peacekeepers, first responders and relatives, whose greatest struggle has been the return to everyday life after service or dealing with the loss of loved ones who lost that battle.

 Among them is Paul Stewart, whose brother was one of five journalists killed in Balibo while covering the Indonesian invasion of East Timor, Black Hawk helicopter crash survivor Gary Wilson, and Janny and Hugh Poate, whose son was killed by one of the Afghanistan troops he was mentoring.
 For John Bale, a retired army captain who served in Afghanistan where his friend Lieutenant Michael Fussell was killed in an explosion, the aftermath of war service led to him co-founding Soldier On, an organisation that supports those who have served to assist with their physical and mental health.

 These are the stories of those who’ve seen it all, and fought to find a way to live with the aftermath of their experiences.

 Royalties earned from the sale of Gimme Shelter are being shared with Soldier On.

 About the author

-Paul Field is a singer, producer, director who co-founded the ‘80s and ‘90s pop group The Cockroaches and is now managing director of The Wiggles.
-He has also worked for the Supreme Court investigating police corruption as part of the Wood Royal Commission.
-His brother Anthony Field served in the Australian Army from 1982–1985.
+Paul Field is a singer, producer, director and managing director of The Wiggles.
+In a previous life Paul worked for the Supreme Court and was then part of the investigations team at the Wood Royal Commission into police corruption in NSW.
+He wrote a book on the subject, Confessions of a Crooked Cop, under the pseudonym Sean Padraic.
 Paul is a passionate supporter of the work of Soldier On.